Spirits of the Dead: Toby Dammit

 Former Shakespearean actor Toby Dammit is losing his acting career to alcoholism.
 He agrees to work on a film, to be shot in Rome, for which he will be given a brand new Ferrari as a bonus incentive.
 Dammit begins to have unexpected visions of a macabre girl with a white ball.
 While at a film award ceremony, he gets drunk and appears to be slowly losing his mind.
 A stunning woman comforts him, saying she will always be at his side if he chooses.
-Dammit is forced to make a speech, quoting "The Sound and the Fury" speech from Macbeth, then leaves and takes delivery of his promised Ferrari.
+Dammit is forced to make a speech, quoting the "sound and fury" speech from Macbeth, then leaves and takes delivery of his promised Ferrari.
 He races around the city, where he sees what appear to be fake people in the streets.
 Lost outside of Rome, Dammit eventually crashes into a work zone and comes to a stop before the site of a collapsed bridge.
 Across the ravine, he sees a vision of the little girl with a ball (whom he has earlier identified, in a TV interview, as his idea of the Devil).
 He gets into his car and speeds toward the void.
 The Ferrari disappears, and we then see a view of roadway with a thick wire across it, dripping with blood, suggesting Dammit has been decapitated.
 The girl from his vision picks up his severed head and the sun rises.